metrovoc/proper-pixel-art/README.md

 <img src="./assets/blob/mesh.png" width="80%" alt="blob mesh"/>

-7) Quantize the original image to a small number of colors.
-    - Note: The result is sensitive to the number of colors chosen.
-    - The parameter is not difficult to tune, but the script may need to be re-run if the colors don't look right.
-    - 8, 16, 32, or 64 typically works.

-8) In each cell specified by the mesh, choose the most common color in the cell as the color for the pixel.
+7) In each cell specified by the mesh, choose the most common color in the cell's center region as the color for the pixel.
 Recreate the original image with one pixel per cell.

+8) Quantize colors using LAB-space hierarchical clustering with auto-detected color count.
+    - LAB space ensures perceptually uniform color distances.
+    - Similar colors (within threshold) are merged to eliminate noise.
+    - The most frequent original color in each cluster is used (no "compromise colors").
+    - For original behavior (quantize first, then downsample), use `--no-downsample-first --no-cluster --no-auto-colors -c <num_colors>`.

     - Result upscaled by a factor of $20 \times$ using nearest neighbor.